-The Prescott Regional Public Safety Communication Center is the emergency answering point for three police agencies and five fire agencies.
+The Prescott Regional Public Safety Communication Center is the emergency answering point for four police agencies and six fire agencies.
 The regional center concept has the advantage of real time communications between partnering agencies.

 Prescott Police Regional Public Safety Communications Center Partners

 |Prescott Valley Police Department||Central Arizona Fire and Medical Authority(Central Yavapai)|